Nomads and City Dwellers Institutions and Worldview

 “In the former commences the chain of development, which is closed by the formation of perfect true society.
 First are formed communities, which though still standing only on the base of the family, yet represent a broadening of this base insofar as the notion of the family is first enlarged into the institution of a tribe and then this institution cannot always refuse to take in foreign elements.”

-Political division into tribes is an important characteristic of the nomadic period, and in many civilized nations tribal divisions are retained.
-The people’s “consciousness of belonging to one another” can be traced to their nomadic history, and their names retain evidence of this heritage.
+Political division into tribes is an important characteristic of the nomadic period.
+And tribal divisions are retained in many civilized nations.
+The people have a “consciousness of belonging to one another”.
+This can be traced to their nomadic history.
+Their names retain evidence of this heritage.
 “The Kirdic nomadic tribes still call themselves Kötsher, or wandering.
 The name of the Zulus means ‘homeless‘ or ‘roaming’.
 This is also the meaning of the name of the Zûzȋm, the Canaanite aborigines, as well as the Canaanite Perizzî.”

 The Egyptians gave the name ‘Put’ to the many nomadic tribes that came into their country.
 The Egyptians also called them the ‘Runners’ and represented them in the hieroglyphs as a hare.
 The name of the Hebrews, Ibhrim, means the nomads, ‘for the word ‘ȃbhar means to pass through a land, or to cross a river, but also to wander about in general.’